ssocolow/Bodega-explore/README.md

 ## hub of information - combining news w market changes
 figure out which markets and signals are first to news

+## ethics / value of prediction markets
+- see real shifts in sentiment when markets are deep enough